mcandre/jelly/README.md

 #!/bin/sh
 jq -r '.[($ARGS.positional[0] // "test")]' --args $* <<HERE | sh
 {
-    "test": "echo 'Pass'"
+    "test": "echo 'Pass'",
+    "lint": "find . -iname '*.json' -print -exec jq . '{}' \\\\;"
 }
 HERE
 ```

-Above, we see an concise jelly build system with a single `test` task, an `echo` shell command.
+Above, we see an concise jelly build system with a two tasks: `test` and `lint`.

 Note that the JSON configuration resides inside of a shell heredoc.
-In addition to any JSON string escapes, certain special characters like backslash (`\`) and dollar (`$`) in your shell commands there, will require additional backslash escapes.
+In addition to any JSON string escapes, certain special characters like backslash (`\`) and dollar (`$`) in your task shell commands, will require additional backslash escapes.

-Naturally, you will want to replace uninformative `echo 'Pass'` commands with some real commands relevant to your specific testing needs.
+Naturally, you will want to replace uninformative `echo 'Pass'` test command with some real commands relevant to your specific testing needs.

 The jq expression `// "test"` declares the `test` task as the default, when no task is named when jelly runs.